LanKuDot/MLGame/README.md

 # MLGame

-The platform for applying maching learning algorithm to play pixel games
+A platform for applying machine learning algorithm to play pixel games

+MLGame separates the machine learning part from the game core, which makes users easily apply codes to play the game.

 ## Requirements